yogthos/book-recommend/README.md

 ## Features

-- **Goodreads Integration**: Works with standard Goodreads CSV exports
+- **Goodreads/Bookwyrm Integration**: Works with standard book library CSV exports
 - **Highly Rated Focus**: Prioritizes recommendations based on your 4+ star rated books
 - **Detailed Explanations**: Provides reasoning for each recommendation

 ## How It Works

-1. **Parses your Goodreads CSV export** to extract your reading history
+1. **Parses your CSV export** to extract your reading history
 2. **Identifies your highly rated books** (4+ stars) as preference indicators
 3. **Analyzes your unread books** from your "to-read" shelf
 4. **Uses DeepSeek to match** your reading preferences with unread books